facebookresearch/partnr-planner/README.md

 ## Information Flow

 Below is a figure showing the flow of information through decentralized planners in PARTNR.
-Please note that at there is no explicit communication between the two decentralized planners.
+Please note that there is no explicit communication between the two decentralized planners.
 The [EnvironmentInterface](./habitat_llm/agent/env/environment_interface.py) reads observations for each agent and sends them to the [Perception Module](./habitat_llm/perception/perception_sim.py).
-The processed observations are used to update the [World Graph](./habitat_llm/world_model/world_graph.py) and the [Planner](./habitat_llm/planner/planner.py) (based on an LLM or other system) uses the world graph and the task description select a [Tool](./habitat_llm/tools/tool.py) to interact with the environment.
+The processed observations are used to update the [World Graph](./habitat_llm/world_model/world_graph.py) and the [Planner](./habitat_llm/planner/planner.py) (based on an LLM or other system) uses the world graph and the task description to select a [Tool](./habitat_llm/tools/tool.py) to interact with the environment.

 <p align="center">
   <img src="docs/planner_v3.png" width="65%"/>